 18.2 The place of performance is the domicile of weclapp.

-17.3 The legal venue for all disputes and possible action as a result of or in connection with this contract, including its validity, is Marburg on the River Lahn (Germany), even if the Customer does not have a permanent address in the Federal Republic of Germany.
+18.3 The legal venue for all disputes and possible action as a result of or in connection with this contract, including its validity, is Marburg (Germany), even if the Customer does not have a permanent address in the Federal Republic of Germany.
 A possible exclusive legal venue remains unaffected.

 18.4 The contract languages are German and English.

 For the duration of the contract, weclapp is entitled to name the Customer as a ‘reference Customer’ to third parties. weclapp is entitled to use the Customer’s name and logo on its own internet pages for reference purposes.
 The Customer has the right to revoke his consent at any time.

 20. Final provisions

 20.1 Supplementary oral agreements do not exist.

-19.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall
+20.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall not be affected.

 20.3 Changes and/or additions to the contract have to be made in text form.
 This also applies if the text form requirement is to be changed.